 Research has shown that abortion with pills is overwhelmingly safe and effective, even when it’s done outside of medical supervision.
+Passing the pregnancy always involves some degree of bleeding and cramping, but can also include side effects like diarrhea, nausea, and vomiting.
 Serious complications like hemorrhaging or infection are extremely rare: If after taking the misoprostol you have a fever that won’t go away after 24 hours, or extreme bleeding—such that you soak through two maxi pads an hour for two hours—you should seek medical attention, Grossman advised.

 Otherwise, reproductive health advocates attribute the lingering stigma surrounding self-managed abortion to the criminalization of it in parts of the country, as well as the FDA’s federal restrictions on mifepristone.

 “There’s a lot of mythology around self-managed abortion,” said Robin Marty, the author of Handbook for a Post-Roe America.
 “But if we keep spreading information and resources as widely as possible, people will start to understand that there’s no danger in these pills—the only danger is the legal jeopardy, and that’s the problem.”